DOI-USGS/volcano-avog2s/doc/UsersGuide.md

 Here is an example of a control file using a projected grid for a regional Ground- 2-Space model over the Aleutians.
 Two forecast products are used, the NAM high- resolution forecasts over Alaska (0-25km) and the NASA GEOS (20-58km).
-Planetary space weather indicies are from the NOAA Space Weather Prediction Center.
+Planetary space weather indices are from the NOAA Space Weather Prediction Center.

 2016 12 23 12.0
 0 1 -150.0 90.0 0.933 6371.229